pljnu/solana-rpc/README.md

 there is a bug with core_affinity if you isolate your cores: [link](https://github.com/anza-xyz/agave/issues/1968)

-you can take my bash script to identify the pid of solpohtickprod and set it to eg. core 2
+you can take the next bash script to identify the pid of solpohtickprod and set it to eg. core 2

 ```bash
 #!/bin/bash